-- 1. Press the LOAD button until you hear a beep and see "LOAd" in the display. - 2.
-The disc number for an empty position is highlighted and the red light starts blinking. - 3.
-Insert the disc into the CD slot when the green CD load indicator
+- Press the LOAD button until you hear a beep and see "LOAD" in the display.
+To load only one CD, press and release the LOAD button. - 2.
+The disc number for an empty position is highlighted. - 3.
+Insert the disc into the CD slot when the green CD load indicator comes on.
+Insert it only about halfway; the drive will pull it in the rest of the way.
+You will see "BUSY" in the display while the CD load indicator turns red and blinks as the CD is loaded.